PawanHegde/kincaid/README.md

 ## About

-A text statistics library for Webassembly and Rust
+A text statistics library for Rust